Welcome to Historic Shepherdstown

 Opened in 1983, the Historic Shepherdstown Museum is housed in the old Entler Hotel buildings, which date to the late 18th century.
 Once the finest lodging and dining establishment in Shepherdstown, the Entler later served as a Shepherd College men's dormitory and warehouse.
-On the verge of collapse, it was deeded over to the town, leased to the Historic Shepherdstown Commission, and lovingly restored by local citizens over an 11-year period.
+On the verge of collapse, it was deeded over to the town, leased to the Historic Shepherdstown Commission, and

 The Museum's collections include locally crafted 18th and 19th century furniture, tall clocks, and silver and copper artifacts.
 The second and third floors include a circa 1840 hotel room and rooms dedicated to Civil War Shepherdstown, and early Shenandoah Valley arts and crafts.